About the College of Pharmacy

 - 2 student pharmacists withdrew

-- 9 student pharmacists were delayed 1 year and are still enrolled in the program
+- 9 student pharmacists were delayed 1 year in graduating

 NAPLEX Passing Rates for First Attempts

 Class Year First Time Candidates Pass Rate